MultiChain/multichain/mac.md

     cd v8build

 You can use the pre-built headers and binaries of Google's V8 JavaScript engine by downloading and expanding [macos-v8.tar.gz](https://github.com/MultiChain/multichain-binaries/raw/master/macos-v8.tar.gz) in the current directory.
-If, on the other hand, you prefer to build the V8 component yourself, please follow the instructions in [V8_mac.md](/V8_mac.md/) (only on Mac OS X Sierra).
+If, on the other hand, you prefer to build the V8 component yourself, please follow the instructions in [V8_mac.md](/V8_mac.md/).

 ## Install dependencies